JakeSteam/blog-programming/_drafts/2026-02-10-experience-of-ou-mba.md

 At the end of 2025, I received my MBA after 4 years of part-time fully remote study.
 Here's a review of the entire process!

-Before diving in, it's important to note that this is only _my experience_, and totally dependant on the course I completed, the specific modules I chose, and even the tutors and students I studied with.
+Before diving in, it's important to note that this is only _my experience_, and totally dependent on the course I completed, the specific modules I chose, and even the tutors and students I studied with.
 Additionally, I suspect a part-time Masters-level course is a very, very different experience to a full-time Bachelors-level course.

 ## Overall